 differ in their permitted items of data collection, retention times,

 and consequences.
 In all cases, collection and use of data must be

 reasonably necessary and proportionate to achieve the purpose for which

 collection, retention, or use are not “permitted uses”.

 The requirements in the following sub-sections apply to a party that collects data for a permitted use and that would otherwise be prohibited from collecting, retaining or using that data under the third-party compliance requirements above.
 Where a first party to a given user action, for example, collects some data for a purpose listed among the permitted uses (e.g. security of network services), these requirements do not apply.

 A party MUST NOT use data collected for permitted uses for purposes other than the permitted uses for which each datum was permitted to be collected.

 Data collected by a party for permitted uses MUST be minimized to the data reasonably necessary for such permitted uses.
 Such data MUST NOT be retained any longer than is proportionate to, and reasonably necessary for, such permitted uses.
 A party MUST NOT rely on unique identifiers if alternative solutions are reasonably available.

-A party that collects data for a permitted use MUST NOT use that data to alter a specific user's online experience based on multi-site activity, except as specifically permitted below.
+A party that collects data for a permitted use MUST NOT use that data to alter a specific user's online experience based on tracking data, except as specifically permitted below.